 ACCT 201.
-Principles of Financial Accounting, 3 hours, Fall, Spring Introduction to basic concepts and terminology of financial accounting.
-Study of basic financial statements, recording of transactions, and control of assets for various forms of business organizations in retail and service industries, financing through the use of debt, and capital stock transactions.
+Principles of Financial Accounting, 3 credits, Fall, Spring

+Introduction to basic concepts and terminology of financial accounting.
+Study of basic financial statements, recording of transactions, and control of assets for various forms of business organizations in retail and service industries, financing through the use of debt, and capital stock transactions. \$45.00 fee.

 ACCT 202.
-Principles of Managerial Accounting, 3 hours, Fall, Spring
+Principles of Managerial Accounting, 3 credits, Fall, Spring

 Introduction of the basic concepts and terminology of managerial accounting.
 Study of the basic cost behaviors, product costing, profit planning and budget preparation necessary for decision making.

-Prerequisite: ACCT 201.
+Prerequisite: ACCT 201

 ACCT 301.
-Intermediate Accounting I, 3 hours, Fall
+Intermediate Accounting I, 3 credits, Fall

-The study of accounting standards, conceptual framework, accounting process and the balance sheet accounts.
-Prerequisite: Business Foundation Core.
+The study of accounting standards, conceptual framework, accounting process and balance sheet accounts.

+Prerequisite: Business Foundation Core

 ACCT 302.
-Intermediate Accounting II, 3 hours, Spring
+Intermediate Accounting II, 3 credits, Spring

 The study of stockholder equity, earnings per share, income taxes, pensions, leases, cash flow and accounting concepts.

-Prerequisite: ACCT 301.
+Prerequisite: ACCT 301

 ACCT 306.
-Strategic Cost Accounting, 3 hours, Spring
+Strategic Cost Accounting, 3 credits, Spring

 Study of the creation and measurement of value in business organizations.
 Provides the skills needed to help organizations improve their financial and operating performance, thereby increasing the value of the firms.
-Prerequisite: Business Foundation Core.
+Prerequisite: Business Foundation Core

 ACCT 307.
-Accounting Theory, 3 hours, Offered periodically
+Accounting Theory, 3 credits, Offered periodically

 Study of theories, principles and postulates of accounting.
 Includes a study of history of standard setting process, analysis of the APBs and FASBs and a survey of current topics.
 Students make major presentation on some issue affecting the profession.
-Prerequisite: ACCT 301.
+Prerequisite: ACCT 301

 ACCT 308.
-Not-for-Profit Accounting, 3 hours, Offered periodically Study of budgeting, accounting and control procedures for non-profit organizations such as governmental units, philanthropic organizations, churches, hospitals and colleges.
+Not-for-Profit Accounting, 3 credits, Offered periodically Study of budgeting, accounting and control procedures for non-profit organizations such as governmental units, philanthropic organizations, churches, hospitals and colleges.
 Includes theory and principles as stated in FASB and GASB standards.
-Prerequisite: Business Foundation Core.
+Prerequisite: Business Foundation Core

 ACCT 309.
-Accounting Information Systems, 3 hours, Fall
+Accounting Information Systems, 3 credits, Fall

 Introduction to the use of relational databases and the design of accounting information systems that use such databases with respect to the revenue cycle, expenditure cycle, and payroll cycle.
 Database design using the REA data model and implementing an REA model in relational databases are covered.
 Students study computer fraud and systems controls to detect fraud.
-Prerequisite: Business Foundation Core.
+Prerequisite: Business Foundation Core

 ACCT 400.
-Teaching Assistantship, 1-3 hours, Offered periodically Majors selected by departmental invitation to tutor students in accounting and assist accounting faculty with teaching related activities.
+Teaching Assistantship, 1-3 credits, Offered periodically Majors selected by departmental invitation to tutor students in accounting and assist accounting faculty with teaching related activities.
 Does not count toward hours required for any business major or minor.
 Prerequisite: Business Foundation Core and instructor's consent.

 ACCT 402.
-Auditing I, 3 hours, Spring
+Auditing I, 3 credits, Spring

 The auditing profession, types of reports, professional ethics, legal liability, and methods of conducting audits.
-Prerequisite: Business Foundation Core.
+Prerequisite: Business Foundation Core

 ACCT 406.
-Advanced Accounting, 3 hours, Fall
+Advanced Accounting, 3 credits, Fall

 Study of accounting procedures for consolidated firms, partnerships and a survey of accounting for not-for-profit organizations.
-Prerequisites: ACCT 301 and 302.
+Prerequisites: ACCT 301 and 302

 ACCT 414.
-Federal Taxation I, 3 hours, Fall
+Federal Taxation I, 3 credits, Fall

 Federal tax fundamentals with emphasis on Internal Revenue Service rules and regulations as applicable to individual taxpay.

-Prerequisite: Business Foundation Core.
+Prerequisite: Business Foundation Core

 ACCT 415.
-Federal Taxation II, 3 hours, Spring
+Federal Taxation II, 3 credits, Spring

-Federal income tax fundamentals with emphasis on Internal Revenue Service rules and regulations as applicable to corporations, partnerships, estates, and trusts.
-Prerequisite: ACCT 414.
+Federal income tax fundamentals with emphasis on Internal Revenue Service rules and regulations applicable to corporations, partnerships, estates, and trusts.
+Prerequisite: ACCT 414 must be submitted for approval to faculty member supervising the internship.
+Credit assigned will be at the sole discretion of supervising faculty member.
+Course may be repeated to a maximum of 6 hours credit.
+S/F grading.
+Prerequisites: Business Foundation Core, junior standing, instructor's consent.

 ACCT 465.
-Accounting Internship, 1-6 hours, Offered periodically
+Accounting Internship, 1-6 credits, Offered periodically